Virtualize your NOC: Save costs and boost service quality

 • Long alert response times and delayed resolutions

 The answer to these is virtualization and automation.
 Moving the NOC to a virtual solution powered by AI/ML analytics and automation has several key advantages.
-Automation creates the ability to handle increased network complexity and fix degradations in real time.
+Automation and automated lifecycle management create the ability to handle increased network complexity and fix degradations in real time.
 Rather than having an engineer check each specific alert and then spend time working on how to fix it, an automated solution can pick up on trends and initiate alerts and resolutions much more quickly.
 Once programmed, the engineer must only oversee the system and actively get involved when there is a need for a physical intervention that a software-based solution cannot activate.

 How do you automate a NOC?